History of education in China: Shang and Zhou dynasties

-The first written mention of a "school" in China appears in the oracle bones of the Shang dynasty (about 1800–1050 B.C.E.), which constitute the first written records in China and the main historical record for that period.
+The first written mention of a "school" in China appears in the oracle bones of the Shang dynasty (from c.
+1250 BCE), which constitute the first written records in China and the main historical record for that period.
 Used for divination, questions would be written on the bones before they were placed in a fire, and then the results printed on the bones.
 Several of these divinations contain questions about school: ‘Is it auspicious for the children to go on school?
 Will it rain on their way home?’
 However, the oracle bones contain little information about the function or purpose of the schools.

 By the Zhou dynasty, inscriptions from bronze vessels and the Book of Rites suggest that the Zhou kings founded schools for young aristocratic men to serve the king.
 The Book of Rites suggests that most of these schools were located near ponds and forests, and therefore historians infer that these schools mostly focused on martial arts education, especially archery.
 From the Zhou period onwards, the imperial government would have a strong influence on the education system.
 The traditions from this period were passed on through the Book of Rites, which later became one of the Five Classics of the Confucian Canon.
 During the late Autumn and Spring period, such schools had become commonplace throughout the Zhou dynasty, but the power of the central government was slowly giving way to local warlords.